Domestic Violence Lawyers in Houston, Texas

 Because of the negative connotation associated with domestic abuse, and the public stigma that surrounds it, the Houston Police Department will enforce domestic violence laws by arresting the accused person — even when very little evidence is available to support the claim by the alleged victim.

 These arrests can be terrifying, and the penalties the prosecutor threatens the accused with can change their lives forever.

-Even if the accuser decides not to press charges, the State can, and often will, continue to prosecute.
-With very little evidence other than the statement of the complainant, our Houston domestic violence lawyers are often able to pursue a dismissal of changes in many cases.
+Even if the accuser decides not to press charges, the State can, and often will continue to prosecute.
+With very little evidence other than the statement of the complainant, our Houston domestic violence lawyers are often able to pursue a dismissal of charges in many cases.